 Day 2: Morning

-9 a.m.
-Rise and shine with a breakfast and coffee at the Emporium Kitchen and Wine Market located on the ground floor of the Perry Lane.
+10 a.m.
+Rise and shine with brunch at the Emporium Kitchen and Wine Market located on the ground floor of the Perry Lane.
 Choose from several classic breakfasts (such as a hash, omelette, or avocado toast), and be sure to order a side of the buttery, fluffy biscuits to go with your meal.
 (If you happen to be an American Express Platinum cardholder and booked your stay through Amex Travel, your breakfast here is free for two people, as it's an American Express Fine Hotels & Resorts property.)

 Day 2: Afternoon

 3 p.m.
-Once you’ve explored The Ford Plantation, head back downtown to engage with a little more of the city’s history at the Prohibition Museum.
+Engage with a little more of the city’s history at the Prohibition Museum.
 This museum walks you through that dry spell in our history, starting with exhibits about the leaders of the movement and its beginnings, to its role in the rise of gangs, violence, speakeasies, and economic troubles, and finally to the year it was repealed.
 And Savannah is the perfect spot for this attraction—Georgia went dry in 1908 (national prohibition didn't pass until 1920), and Chatham County (which comprises Savannah’s historic district) was strongly against the movement, even threatening to secede.
 It’s a small museum, but the walls are packed with information, so plan to spend at least an hour there.
 Afterward, check out the gift shop and onsite speakeasy.

 5 p.m.
 Walk back to the Perry Lane to relax and freshen up before dinner.